urbit/numerics/README.md

 #   Numerical Libraries for Urbit

-**Status ~2024.5.1:  Development work is primarily taking place in the `sigilante-reals` branch preparatory for Lagoon release with 410K and Saloon release with 409K.**
+**Status ~2024.5.1:  Development work is taking place preparatory for Lagoon release with 410K and Saloon release with 409K.**

 ![An evocative scene of a mysterious futuristic castle in the style of Flash Gordon](./img/hero-scene.jpg)